Missouri Sports Betting: When and How to Bet Legally

 So what does that mean now for legal sports betting in Missouri?
 Let's break it down.

-Update: Missouri sports betting is now legal
+Missouri sports betting is legal (but has not launched)

-Following the election on Nov.
-5, Amendment 2 was decided by less than 5,000 votes.
-In terms of percentages, the Amendment passed with just 50.074% of the vote.
+• On Nov.
+5, 2024, Amendment 2 was decided by less than 5,000 votes (50.074% of the vote).

-Interestingly, voters turned down another gambling-related proposal, Amendment 5, which would have authorized a new casino near the Lake of the Ozarks.
+• Voters turned down another gambling-related proposal, Amendment 5, which would have authorized a new casino near the Lake of the Ozarks.

 How you can bet on sports in Missouri?